Leftover Turkey Casserole is fast, easy, and ready in under 45 minutes! The perfect dish to use up all of your leftovers from the big day!

 Variations

-- Noodles: If you don’t have cornbread, it’s really easy to make leftover turkey casserole with noodles.
+- Noodles: If you don’t have cornbread, it’s really easy to make this casserole with noodles.
 Cook your pasta to al dente.
 Make the recipe as is, and instead of adding the cornbread, add the noodles and stir to combine before baking.

 Related Recipes